dylnslck/micrograph/docs/data-modeling.md

   })
   .compile();
 ```
-Micrograph will generate a `BlogConnection` type.
-For more information on Connections, refer to the [Relay Connection docs](https://facebook.github.io/relay/docs/graphql-connections.html#content).

 For example, a GraphQL query might then look like:

 ```
 query getUsersBlogs {
   fetchUser(id: "1") {
     name
     blogs {
-      totalCount,
-      pageInfo {
-        hasNextPage
-        startCursor
-      }
-      edges {
-        node {
+      id
       title
-        }
-      }
     }
   }
 }